-The Measure A sales tax is a 1/2 cent set forth by voters as a step in implementing a 1.6 billion dollar "transportation vision" set forth by the County of Marin as a plan to alleviate traffic congestion, reinvent the public transportation system, provide addition pedestrian and bike pathways, provide safer routes to school and many other additional transit related goals.
+The Measure A sales tax is a 1⁄2-cent set forth by voters as a step in implementing a 1.6 billion dollar "transportation vision" set forth by the County of Marin as a plan to alleviate traffic congestion, reinvent the public transportation system, provide additional pedestrian and bike pathways, provide safer routes to school and many other additional transit related goals.
 Citizens' Advisory Committees in each part of the County, representing the many diverse interests in Marin, provided input that result in a draft expenditure plan.
 The draft plan was presented to each of Marin's City/Town Councils and to numerous stakeholder groups.
-Their comments prompted refinements reflected in the Final Measure A Transportation Sales Tax Expenditure Plan (Plan).
+Their comments prompted refinements reflected in the Final Measure A 1⁄2-Cent Transportation Sales Tax Expenditure Plan.

-The Plan is administered by the Transportation Authority of Marin (Authority).
-Its 16 member board consists of the Board of Supervisors and a council member of each incorporated City/Town.
-The Authority is accountable to a 12 member Citizens' Oversight Committee (Committee), created with the assistance of the League of Women Voters.
-The Committee reviews all expenditures and reports annually to the public.
+The Measure Expenditure Plan is administered by TAM.
+Its 16-member board consists of the five members of the Board of Supervisors and a council member of each incorporated City/Town.
+TAM is accountable to a 12-member COC, created with the assistance of the League of Women Voters.
+The COC reviews all expenditures and reports annually to the public.

-Attachment A - Procedures Performed
+Measure A Compliance Report Attachment A - Procedures Performed June 30, 2019